 We have identified and developed a robust pipeline of six drug candidates.
 Currently, our pipeline includes three clinical-stage drug candidates, buparlisib (AN2025), palupiprant (AN0025), and AN4005, as well as three preclinical candidates.
 Our most advanced program is our lead product AN2025, a pan-phosphoinositide 3-kinase ("PI3K") inhibitor that is designed to act against solid tumors.
 AN2025 is currently undergoing a Phase III, multi-regional, randomized, open-label clinical trial for the treatment of recurrent or metastatic HNSCC after anti-programmed death-1 ("PD-1") or its ligand ("PD-L1") treatment in more than 180 sites in 18 jurisdictions covering North America, Europe, Asia, and South America.
+We completed the patient enrollment of this trial in November 2023.
 We believe that AN2025, if approved, has the potential to be first-to-market, and is currently the only drug candidate in active Phase III clinical trial targeting recurrent or metastatic HNSCC patients after progression on prior anti-PD-1/PD-L1 therapy, potentially addressing a global unmet medical need.

 We are collaborating with MSD International GmbH, or MSD, to evaluate AN0025, a small molecule prostaglandin E receptor 4 ("EP4") antagonist.
 It is currently being developed to modulate the tumor microenvironment in combination with Keytruda or pembrolizumab, in a Phase Ib clinical trial for the treatment of recurrent non-small cell lung cancer ("NSCLC") and urothelial cancer after anti-PD-1/PD-L1 treatments, recurrent triple-negative breast cancer ("TNBC"), microsatellite stable colorectal cancer ("MSS CRC") and cervical cancer after standard of care treatments in the U.S. and France.
+In addition to evaluating the combination of AN0025 and pembrolizumab, AN0025 is also being developed as a potential enhancer of radiotherapy in different indications.
+A phase 1b study to assess the safety, tolerability and efficacy of AN0025 in combination with definitive CRT in patients with locally advanced esophageal cancer is underway while another phase 1b study to evaluate AN0025 in combination with RT/CRT for the treatment of preoperative rectal cancer has been completed.
 In addition, a Phase I clinical trial has been initiated for a combination therapy consisting of AN2025, AN0025, and Tecentriq or atezolizumab targeting a variety of PIK3CA mutant solid tumors.
 This triple combination is expected to target the PI3K mediated tumorigenesis while inhibiting the immunosuppressive tumor microenvironment through multiple non-overlapping mechanisms, leading to synergistic action for tumor regression.
 AN4005, which is currently being studied in a Phase I clinical trial in the U.S. and China, is an internally discovered oral small molecule PD-L1 inhibitor in development to induce and stabilize PD-L1 dimerization and thereby disrupt the interaction between PD-1 and PD-L1.

 Additionally, we continue to advance three in-house preclinical programs which we believe have high global commercial viability.
-Our preclinical candidates include: AN8025, a multifunctional antibody as T cell and antigen-presenting cell ("APC") modulator; AN1025, an oral small molecule degrader of $\beta$ -catenin; and AN9025, an oral small molecule pan-KRAS inhibitor.
-We anticipate submitting the IND for AN8025 in the second half of 2024.
+Our preclinical candidates include: AN8025, a multifunctional antibody as T cell and antigen-presenting cell ("APC") modulator; AN1025, an oral small molecule degrader of β -catenin; and AN9025, an oral small molecule pan-KRAS inhibitor.
+We anticipate submitting the IND for AN8025 in the first half of 2025.